mulderp/mulderp.github.com/_posts/2015-11-27-espruino-javascript-on-bare-metal.md

 ---
 Probably the easiest way to get started with JavaScript and embedded devices are Espruino boards.
 Espruino is "mini" Node.js for embedded devices.

-The [Espruino project](http://espruino.com) by Gordon Williams was [funded in a Kickstarter campaign 2014](http://makezine.com/2014/11/11/javascript-by-the-pico/) and has been continuously improved since.
+The [Espruino project](http://espruino.com) by Gordon Williams was [funded in a Kickstarter campaign 2013](https://www.kickstarter.com/projects/gfw/espruino-javascript-for-things) and [has been continuously improved since](https://www.kickstarter.com/projects/gfw/espruino-javascript-for-things).

 <img src="/static/images/espruino.png" />